Camberwell Old and New Cemeteries are full.

 Southwark Council's estimated cost of over £1.2M is an unrevised 2011 estimate - a subsidy of at least £1,600 per plot.

-At least one grave has been desecrated by works vehicles already driving over it via site access on Langton Rise for the tree felling.
 The excavation of thousands of tonnes of soil and rubble planned by Southwark Council requires up to 50 lorry journeys per day.

 AREA D1 ONE TREE HILL, CAMBERWELL NEW CEMETERY: 0.5 ACRES OF VIRGIN WOODLAND NEXT TO ONE TREE HILL NATURE RESERVE: